WHATS HOT

 Although it’s not something that’s often talked about, it’s important for women to know that menopause pregnancy is a real possibility.
 There are many women out there who will attest to the fact that they’ve become pregnant during menopause.
 If you’re experiencing menopause and think you might be pregnant, it’s important to see a doctor as soon as possible.

-The likelihood of during menopause is generally highest during the earliest stages when a woman first starts experiencing menopause symptoms.
+The likelihood of getting pregnant during menopause is generally highest during the earliest stages when a woman first starts experiencing menopause symptoms.
 This initial stage can last for up to 12 consecutive months on average, and is one of several signs that menopause has begun.

-The problem with menopause is that it either stops completely or becomes very irregular.
+The problem with menopause bleeding is that it either stops completely or becomes very irregular.
 Many women find that they can no longer become pregnant when their menstrual cycles become fewer and farther apart.
-Unfortunately, this belief is untrue – and often leads to unprotected and unplanned pregnancies.
+Unfortunately, this belief is untrue – and often leads to unprotected sex and unplanned pregnancies.

 Unfortunately, an irregularity in the menstrual cycle is just that – irregular.
 Just because menopausal bleeding has stopped, it doesn’t mean that ovulation has, too.
 This is where the misconception takes place.